 Create an Eco-Friendly Kitchen

-If you’re looking to create a greener household on your journey to learning how to be more eco-friendly, the kitchen is a great place to start.
-Filled with plastic containers, packaging, and utensils, our kitchens are one of the biggest culprits for plastic waste.
+If you’re looking to create a greener household – from becoming more energy efficient to save on your energy bills to making sure you don't throw away any needless plastic – the kitchen is a great place to start.
+Filled with plastic containers, packaging and utensils, our kitchens are one of the biggest culprits for plastic waste.

 Why not replace your favourite cooking essentials with eco-friendly alternatives such as bamboo-based utensils and even green replacements for your food on the go.
-We recommend the Bee Bee & Leaf Beeswax Food Wraps, as a great alternative to clingfilm for reusable food prep and storage.
+We recommend Sandwich Food Wraps, as a great alternative to clingfilm for reusable food prep and storage.
+This means you don't have to use clingfilm to keep your food fresh and avoid wasting food.

 Re-Read Those Product Labels